BorelEnzo/PoisonPrince/README.md

 # Poison Prince

-There is nothing more frustrating than obtaining a remote code execution on a PHP webapp and being constrained by `disable_functions`...
-This shell tries to offer useful features for post-exploitation, **_while no exec-like functions are allowed_**
+There is nothing more frustrating than obtaining a remote code execution on a PHP webapp and being constrained by `disable_functions` while performing an intrusion test...
+This shell tries to offer useful features for post-exploitation, **_while no exec-like functions are allowed_**.

+This shell is protected by a password, and because of lack of imagination, default credentials are `poisonprince:poisonprince`.
+You may want to change it before uploading the shell, because leaving it unprotected on a server is a security hole.
+This shell is meant to evaluate the strength of an already hardened server (but maybe not sufficiently). **Use it with caution.
+Do no harm.**

 So of course features are quite limited and may be broken if `disable_functions` forbids the use of too much routines, and `open_basedir` cannot be bypassed.